a-gorman/ExpeditorsAssignment/readme.md

 This project is created to complete an interview exercise for Expediters.
 The prompt is listed below.

 In this project I decided to create a simple Spring Boot project to demonstrate how I might create a simple module in an enterprise web-server code base.
-I use comments to provide commentary calling attention to places where a "real" integrated module could benefit from additional effort or complexity, but have elided such effort in the context of this exercise.
+I use comments to provide commentary, such as calling attention to places where a "real" integrated module could benefit from additional effort or complexity, but have elided such effort in the context of this exercise.
 Normally I would not add nearly so many comments!

 # How to run

 The program is a command line program with the following interface:

 Arg0: Indicates if the first argument should be parsed, or if it takes a csv file to be parsed instead.

 Arg1: Function depends on arg0:

     -f: File path to input file that must be parsed.
 This argument is required.
 The file must be a CSV in the form given in the assignment prompt.

     -s: Input is a string to be parsed directly.
 Must be in CSV in the form given in the assignment prompt.

 Arg2: Output file path.
 This argument is optional.
 If not provided, the output is sent to the terminal.

 ## Quick start with IntelliJ